CambridgeMonorail/react-weapons-of-choice/.github/copilot-instructions.md

 - Prefer named (explicit) exports rather than default exports for clarity, maintainability, and better tooling support.
 - Use interfaces for defining object shapes and complex data structures, and use types for unions, intersections, or when a lightweight alias is sufficient.
 - Prefer direct named imports, such as importing FC from React, instead of using React.FC.
+- Projects should use relative imports to import from other files within the same project.